 Radical changes in the natural landscape and circumstances have resulted also in total changes in the ethnocultural situation.
 None of the Paleolithic cultures of Ukraine found continuation in the Early Mesolithic, which is selected by archaeologists, based on the classification miсroliths, in five ones: Spahn-Koba, Kukrek, Zimovniki, Pisochnuyi Riv, and Kudlaevka (ZALIZNIAK L.L.
 1995-2: 4-6)

 The sites of Spahn-Koba culture are concentrated in the mountainous part of Crimea, where there are also cultural monuments of Kukrek, but it is more common in the Black Sea steppes.
-This culture is unique in the Mesolithic in Europe, if we carry on flint products.
-The economy of Kukrek was based on hunting for hoofed animals, but findings give grounds to speak about the beginning of the development of the livestock among the Kukrek population.
+This culture is unique in the Mesolithic in Europe if we carry on flint products.
+The economy of Kukrek was based on hunting for hoofed animals, but findings give grounds to speak about the beginning of the development of livestock among the Kukrek population.
 The influence of this culture spread to the shore of the Sea of Azov and Polesie.
 It is considered to be autochthonous (ibid: 6-10)

 Pisochny Riv culture was common in the central part of Eastern Europe and had several options.
 It is considered to be a continuation of the Arensburgian tradition.
-Zymovnuky culture has some common features with Pisochnyi Riv, monuments which are known on Right bank Forest-steppe.
+Zymovnuky culture has some common features with Pisochnyi Riv, monuments which are known on the Right bank Forest-steppe.
 Kudlaevka culture has Arensburgian features too, but of another type, common in Polesie (ibid, 10, 12, 13).
 Obviously, three creators of these cultures migrated into Eastern Europe from Central Europe.

 Right: Sites of Early Mesilothis of Ukraine in the 8 – the 7 millennium BC